Home Culture Hoboken + Jersey City Murals: The Stories Behind Them

 Location: 771 Ocean Avenue

 Description: Mendoza is a Cuban artist, and this was his first mural in Jersey City, inspired by a local Jersey City resident.
-Depicted in the mural is a women’s side profile as she looks up into the sun — the bright blue and yellow imagery creates an eye-catching and hopeful feeling.
+Depicted in the mural is a woman’s side profile as she looks up into the sun — the bright blue and yellow imagery creates an eye-catching and hopeful feeling.
 In the bottom left corner is an image of a road with cars driving underneath a sign reading ‘Jersey City.’
 Since then, Mendoza has painted another mural located along Route 440 and it depicts the Pulaski skyway.

 Title: Lost Lenape Trail